nicholaswmin/fsm/README.md

 ## Transition methods

-Transition methods and hooks are automatically created from the provided `input`.
+Transition methods and hooks are automatically created from the provided `states`, which renders an expressive & domain-specific API.

-This renders an expressive & idiomatic API, dictated by the input you provide upon instantiation.

 For example, this input: